-2. Transactions requiring approval
+2. Transactions Requiring a License

-While some transactions are not prohibited, regulatory approval must be obtained prior to export.
-Generally, the granting of approval depends on the classification of the prod-uct, its destination, the intended end user and the intended use.
-Although KUKA prod-ucts are generally intended for civilian use only, some of our products or parts thereof may also be used by the military or paramilitary sector or in the production of arma-ments (so-called "dual-use goods").
-KUKA does not export such goods without first ob-taining the necessary approvals.
+Some transactions, although not prohibited, require KUKA to obtain a license prior to export.
+Generally the granting of a license will depend upon the classification of the product, its destination, the proposed end user and the intended us of the product.

+Even though KUKA products have been designed for civilian use, some of our products could be used in the military or paramilitary sector or in the production of armament goods (so called 'dual use goods').
+KUKA will not export any such goods without first obtaining the necessary licenses.

-3. Obligation to obtain approval for transfers within the European Union
+3. Duty to Obtain a License for Transfers within the European Union

-The transport of goods between member states of the European Union is referred to as a transfer (as opposed to an "export").
-Whether a shipment is subject to approval or even prohibited depends in most cases on whether the goods in question remain in the Euro-pean Union or are later exported to countries outside the EU.
-For more information, please contact your Chief Export Control Officer or your Export Control Officer.
+The movement of goods between the Member States of the European Union is referred to as 'transfer' (as opposed to an 'export').
+Whether or not a license must be obtained for a transfer, depends on whether the goods will remain within the European Union or whether they will subsequently be exported to non-EU countries.
+Please check with your Export Coordinator for further information.

-IV Documentation
+IV.
+Documentation